tim-janik/jj-fzf/doc/jj-fzf.1.md

   single, most significant state for each bookmark and only takes `@origin` as remote into consideration:

+  `[Pending]`
+  : The bookmark exists locally and is tracking a remote bookmark that has yet to be pushed.

   `[Deleted]`
   : The bookmark is deleted locally but is still tracked on a remote, the deletion still needs to be pushed to the remote.